KaminariOS/LoRe/lore.md

     - There exists research operating systems that implement isolation based on Rust safety: RedLeaf and TockOS.
 TockOS targets microcontrollers that does not have MMU.
 - Rust + Verification towards Zero-overhead Isolation
     - Ideally we will have:
-        - A verified Rust compiler like CompCert for C. Then Rustc and LLVM are out of TCB.
-Most importantly, we need to prove the absence of unsoundness in safe Rust so that all reasonings based on the ownership system hold.
+        - A verified Rust compiler like CompCert for C. Then Rustc and LLVM will be out of TCB.
+Most importantly, we need to prove foundationally the absence of unsoundness in safe Rust so that all reasonings based on the ownership system hold.
-        - On top of that we can build a verified runtime service and std for software sandboxes(memory allocator, IO etc).
+        - On top of that we can build a verified(using a more efficient verifier like Verus) runtime service and std for software sandboxes(memory allocator, IO etc).
 All interfaces are safe but to use some interface with higher order invariants the application developer must provide proofs(for example, assertions) to satisfy the preconditions of the interface
         - The sandboxed code is restricted to safe Rust so that the ownership system can provide memory safety guarantees(and information flow control?
 Enforcing security polices via types).
 Also, in safe Rust, no inline assembly allowed so there will be no privileged instructions in the binary.
         - Cross domain call proxying for fault isolation(See Redleaf)
         - Target application: safety-critical systems or real-time systems.
 No MMU.
 Direct mapping so TLB not needed.